nguyenhphilip/camino/content/posts/Introduction.md

 >If you ever meet the people I've had the fortune of developing relationships with, I think they would say I am an easygoing, thoughtful, caring, friendly, loyal, and loving person; that I would give them the shirt off of my back and the food on my table to make them feel loved and welcomed.
 I only have you two to thank for this.
 You have taught me to be a person of good character; you have given me the basic necessities for leading a fulfilled and meaningful life.

 >Now, as I step out into the world and begin to draw my own map of it, I need your love more than ever.
-Because I will stumble and fall; I will get hurt and be heartbroken; I will be sad and frustrated and challenged beyond anything I have yet to face in my short life.
+Because I will stumble and fall; I will get hurt and be heartbroken; I will be sad and frustrated and challenged beyond anything I have yet to face in my one and short life.
 But what's life worth anyways if I don't risk getting scratched and bruised along the way?
 That's just a part of growing up; that’s how I have grown up; that's how I want to grow up.

 >If you're scared I won't continue my "education", don't worry: my education has never been limited to the confines of a classroom.
 Life itself is the greatest teacher, and I am taught something new everyday.